-Do not paste any posters or pictures on the wall, door and furniture inside the room or at any place of the hostel premises.
-Do not use any kind of material or substance including but not limited to using nails, tapes, glue, spray or paint that could develop dirty condition on the wall, ceiling and floor or at any part of the room or hostel premises.

-Residents will be held responsible if any items of the room facilities are found damaged or missing due to their negligence.
+- Do not paste any posters or pictures on the wall, door and furniture inside the room or at any place of the hostel premises.
+Do not use any kind of material or substance including but not limited to using nails, tapes, glue, spray or paint that could develop dirty condition on the wall, ceiling and floor or at any part of the room or hostel premises. - Residents will be held responsible if any items of the room facilities are found damaged or missing due to their negligence.

-[Demerit Point: 4, Plus The total repair/replacement costs]
+[Demerit Point: 5, Plus The total repair/replacement costs]

-Residents are not allowed to move or change the mattress or mattress cover inside the hostel room.
+- Residents are not allowed to move or change the mattress or mattress cover inside the hostel room.
 All the mattress or mattress cover should remain inside their original room.
-Removing or changing the mattress or mattress cover must be with a written permission from the Students Affair office or Hostel Co-ordinator.
-Not following the rule will cause the hostel occupants to pay RM50 penalty.
-(Penalty: RM50)
+Removing or changing the mattress or mattress cover must be with a written permission from the Students Affair office or Hostel Coordinator.
+Not following the rule will cause the hostel occupants to pay a RM50 penalty.
+[Demerit Point:5] / (Penalty: RM50)

-3.3 Pantry

-Each and every time you use the pantry basin for washing, please make sure that no leftovers are washed down the basin pipe.

-Wash and dry the utensils, cutlery, dishes etc. immediately after use and placed it in the cabinets provided.
-Failing to do so will caused your utensils, cutlery etc to be confiscated.
+- 3.3 Pantry - Each time you use the pantry basin for washing, please make sure that no leftovers are washed down the basin pipe. - Wash and dry the utensils, cutlery, dishes etc. immediately after use and place it in the cabinets provided.
+Failing to do so will cause your utensils, cutlery etc to be confiscated.
 Nothing will be returned.
-(Demerit Point: 3)

-Put food waste inside a small plastic bag.
-Tie them up properly before disposing them into a covered dustbin.

-The cleanliness and the tidiness of pantry will need to be observed at all time.
-Table and counter top need to be clear of all things after using.

-- 3.4 Label every item which are stored in common areas.
-Unlabelled, unattended and unclean items will be confiscated during inspection without notice and will be donated out. - 3.5 Ensure no foodstuffs or leftover foods at the pantry and in the fridge by the time you check out from hostel.
-Any leftover will be confiscated and donated out.
+- Put food waste inside a small plastic bag.
+Tie them up properly before disposing them into a covered dustbin. - The cleanliness and the tidiness of the pantry will need to be always observed.
+Table and countertop need to be clear of all things after using. - 3.4 Label every item which is stored in common areas.
+Unlabelled, unattended and unclean items will be confiscated during inspection without notice and will be donated out. - 3.5 Ensure no foodstuffs or leftover foods at the pantry and in the fridge by the time you check out from the hostel.
+Any leftover will be confiscated and donated.